teamsixzero/teamsixzero.github.io/_posts/2021-11-18-how-to-design-the-right-thing-first.md

 This statement tells you, as the designer, that the solution needs to showcase pricing in a way that allows the user to easily compare what each package offers.

 Be sure that your job stories are written based on the feedback you gathered while conducting [user research](/2021/05/03/how-to-overcome-8-common-objections-to-ux-research/) and not something fabricated based on any assumptions.
 As always, be sure to consult your team when writing your job stories so that you can all be in alignment with what the user wants to be done.

+If you're keen to go deep on learning to write great Job Stories check out <a href="https://www.intercom.com/blog/using-job-stories-design-features-ui-ux/" target="_blank">this great post</a> from Intercom.

 #### The takeaway